cwilper/dspace-perftest/doc/sessions.md

 ## Transactions

-Each session consists of a series of ordered _transactions_ (aka page visits), resulting from some user action on the site.
+Each session consists of a series of ordered _transactions_ (page visits or downloads), resulting from some user action on the site.
 When run in JMeter, a random delay ("think time") is inserted between each transaction in order to more closely mimic actual user behavior.

 ### Big session